• About TTT

 Consider visiting Fort Worth if you haven’t yet.
 Many think Dallas is better than Cowtown.
 But Big D, just 30 minutes east of Fort Worth, is not better, just different.
 Both cities have something different for the solo traveler to explore.

-There used to be free parking everywhere, but it’s hard to find now.
+There used to be free parking everywhere, but it’s now hard to find.
 But once you park, the area is entirely walkable.

 Another part of the city to explore is Sundance Square in downtown Fort Worth.
 It’s also walkable and has lots of shopping and restaurants, plus Bass Hall, where you can see a live performance, is there, too.
 Here is a complete Travel Guide to Fort Worth for more information about the city.